apache/drill/metastore/iceberg-metastore/README.md

 ### Add

-To add metadata to Iceberg table, caller provides list of component units which will be written into Parquet files (current default format) and grouped by partition keys.
+To add metadata to Iceberg table, caller provides list of component units which will be written into Parquet files and grouped by partition keys.
 Each group will be written into separate Parquet file and stored in the location inside of Iceberg table based on component unit location keys.
 Note: partition keys must not be null.